-Rex mentioned that when he was pitching the idea of Collective Consciousness to the New York gallery owners and curator, they found the concept appealing due to the fact that all of the artists tended to know each other and work together, thereby being unique to the art world in general.
+When they were presenting the idea of Collective Consciousness to the New York gallery owners and curator, they found the concept appealing due to the fact that all of the artists tended to know each other and work together, thereby being unique to the art world in general.
 The pieces in the exhibition included a wide range from abstract to impressionist paintings, contemporary sculptures to textiles, and photography to metalwork.

 The first official exhibition for Collective Consciousness was in San Antonio at Credit Human in Southtown during Contemporary Art Month in March.
 Once it was taken down, each artist then packed up their piece and shipped it to New York.
 The group show in New York City will take place from June 1st - 22nd, 2019 at The All Things Project.
 The exhibition will then come back home and be installed in the gallery at Hausmann Millworks: A Creative Community.

 If you ask those that surround Rex Hausmann what they think about him, the answers follow a similar pattern.
 They say he is a giving person and creates opportunities that encourage the success of other artists.
 Even many of the “solo shows” that he has had during his career — such as his artist-in-residence exhibition entitled Stations at The Sheen Center happening simultaneously with Collective Consciousness — were not completely “solo” as he tends to invite other artists and family members to collaborate.
 Rex mentored the newer artists of the group exhibition to use the opportunity to expand their reach, so many took the initiative by participating in other events in New York as well.
-The overall vibe at the group show was that of appreciation.
-Rex continually worked the room at the opening with an exuberant, “Isn’t this great?!”
-Indeed it was.

 The artists participating in Collective Consciousness are as follows: